 The firmware changes in v2 are focused on usability and personalization.
 The goal was to make the prop easier to operate, easier to configure, and easier to tailor to the owner without losing the feel of the original behavior.
 This release also updates the default gear timing values because the revised model changes the effective size relationship between the servo gear and the drive gear.

-Servo timing defaults were updated for the revised gears
+Servo timing defaults

 Config menu changed from double-tap to long hold